Schedule a demo of LiquidPlanner with a product expert today

 5. Move away from multi-tasking.
 If you have to account for all of your time, time tracking can help you focus on one thing at once – preventing you from fracturing your attention span and overdoing the multi-tasking.

 In the world of project management, where you have a lot of people working in close synchronization in order to deliver projects on time and under budget, accountability is very important.
-Here are four ways that tracking your time can keep you accountable for your time and your budget:
+Here are four ways that tracking time can keep you accountable for your time and your budget:

 1. Create a record so you can review your work regularly.
 Think of your timesheet as a work diary.
 When it comes time for status meetings or periodic reviews, you don’t have to scramble to remember what you were working on.
+It’s all right there, up to date, in whatever software or system you’re using.

 2. See where you’re spending your time – and money.
 You’re probably used to working with a set budget.
 The reality is, you also have a fixed amount of time – and you’re responsible for spending it wisely.
 When time and money don’t align, having tracked your time means you have data from which you can make your argument for a bigger budget.